-What to Expect if you join In-Person for Celebration:
+What to Expect if you join In Person:

-The Offering: The basket is back!
-There will be options to contribute in person as well as online.
+The Offering: We pass an offering basket.
+There are options to contribute in person as well as online.

 When: Celebration begins at 11AM Pacific time.
-We encourage folks to come a little early (arrive between 10:40-11) as we’ll be hand sanitizing at the door, getting used to a new space, making new name tags, and catching up after over 2 years apart.
+We encourage folks to come a little early (arrive between 10:40-11) to get a hot beverage, make a name tags, settle in, and catch up.

 Where: The Rainier Arts Center 3515 S Alaska St, Seattle, WA 98118 on the corner of Rainier Ave S and S Alaska Street, near the Columbia City library and PCC.

-Parking: The small parking lot is reserved for community members with disabilities and limited mobility.
+Parking: The small parking lot is reserved for community members with disabilities and limited mobility, and significant encumbrances.
 Street parking is available nearby.
 More parking may become available in partnership with local businesses--stay tuned.

 Public Transit: Lightrail: the Columbia City Lightrail stop is on the corner of MLK and S. Alaska, about 3.5 blocks away